GSA/digitalgov.gov/content/guides/mobile-principles/principles-cache.md

 ---
 slug: cache
 date: 2018-12-10 10:00:00 -0500
-title: "Conserve Resources, Recycle When Possible"
+title: "Conserve resources, recycle when possible"
 summary: "Week five of our series offers tips for increasing page loading speeds, and making the mobile web experience better for users overall."
 guide: mobile-principles